CleanroomMC/cleanroom-website/docs/groovy-script/mods/immersivepetroleum/distillation.md

     output(Collection<ItemStack>)
     ```

 - `FluidStackList`.
 Sets the fluid outputs of the recipe.
-Requires greater than or equal to 0 and less than or equal to Integer.MAX_VALUE.
+Requires greater than or equal to 0.

     ```groovy:no-line-numbers
     fluidOutput(FluidStack)